mvenzke-axway/axway-open-docs/content/en/docs/apim_reference/system_props.md

 ## List of Java system properties by release

-The following table lists the Java system properties that exist in the code and the release they were introduced.
+The following table lists the Java system properties that exist in the code and the release in which they were introduced.

 |Release | System property                           | Context                                                        | Description  |
 |---     | ----------------------------------------- | -------------------------------------------------------------- |---           |